 Despite the rhetoric and argument in America, there is no standard community-based palliative care benefit.
 There is no definition of community-based palliative care outside of hospice.
 That’s something we need to change.
 You should not have to give up services to get interdisciplinary person-centered care in the community.

-And we have learned much form the COVID-19 pandemic.
+And we have learned much from the COVID-19 pandemic.
 I had the honor of being invited to the White House in March of 2020.
 I met with the administration and almost immediately it became clear to me that this public health crisis could be serious.
 What we saw happening was a portion of the population being encouraged to stay at home and not go to the hospital, unless if they needed immediate care.
 But what is available to folks who are asked to stay at home to quarantine, to stay isolated, to not see their family, to figure out their nutrition?
 Well, people who had access began to utilize a world of apps and telemedicine that became more common to many Americans.
 But what about the many people who do not have the means or the apps to access services while staying at home, people who are depressed and isolated?
 Our nation does not have a benefit to roll out to that population.
 Community-based palliative care could serve those people.

 We should think of community-based palliative care as something for people who are at the earlier or indeed the later stages of dying from dementia, COPD, or cancer.
 It is also something that would be beneficial for someone who has just contracted a deadly virus.
 And remember, this person-centered, interdisciplinary team model of care will support those family caregivers who are essential to care delivery.
 We do not have a benefit that allows us to wrap a person facing serious illness in community-based supportive services, other than Medicaid.
 And under Medicaid, you must impoverish yourself in this country to get access to those services.
 If you are not on Medicaid – or extremely wealthy – good luck.